 I am normally a die hard spring form (or drop bottom) cake tin fan.
 This is what I grew up with, and anything else always feels weird to me.
 However!
 In this instance, the batter is too thin for a spring form tin.
 Unless your tins are stupendously high quality (sorry Coles brand) then they will leak batter.
 They will probably do it over the base of your oven.

 I recommend using a cake pan for this recipe.
-I myself used two Wiltshire 20 x 5cm pans, which is the perfect size for this cake.
+I myself use these cake pans, which are the perfect size for this cake.
 I personally find that you get the best results from using 2 cake pans in this instance.
 The cake comes out fluffier and lighter.
-However, it is possible to put all the batter in one pan (it will go to nearly the top) or divide it between two.
-Note that cooking times will vary dramatically depending on how many cakes you decide to make.

-- I have used fine white rice flour for this recipe.
+I have used fine white rice flour for this recipe.
 As mentioned, you can try another gluten free flour but you will be doing your own experimenting.
-There’s only so many chocolate cakes I can make in a pandemic!
+There’s only so many chocolate cakes I can make!